WYOO: History

 Seeking to revamp the schedule, NextMedia hired a new program director and morning show host, Doc Washburn.
-He quickly added several popular talk shows to the lineup, dropping G. Gordon Liddy in favor of Mike Gallagher and adding Clark Howard and Sean Hannity (who replaced Dr. Laura Schlesinger) to the lineup.
+Under his direction, G. Gordon Liddy's program was replaced with Mike Gallagher's, and Clark Howard and Sean Hannity replaced Dr. Laura Schlesinger in the lineup.
 Michael Savage had already been put on WYOO when Washburn took over.
-Washburn was eventually able to talk station management into adding Neal Boortz to the lineup.
+Washburn was eventually able add Neal Boortz to the lineup.

-In June 2002, NextMedia, offered to sell WYOO and its sister stations back to Styles Media.
+In June 2002, NextMedia offered to sell WYOO and its sister stations back to Styles Media.
 In April 2003, Styles Media management switched the first two hours of the Clark Howard show for Bill O'Reilly.
 In December 2003, they replaced Mike Gallagher with Glenn Beck.
-In September 2004, with WYOO enjoying its best ratings in several years, morning show host Doc Washburn disappeared from the airwaves after spending 3½ years developing an audience.
+In September 2004, during a period of high ratings for the station, morning show host Doc Washburn disappeared from the airwaves after spending 3½ years developing an audience.

 Eventually, long-time DJ Rob Stark took over the morning show.
 Stark lasted 7½ months and was replaced by "The Attack Machine" from Gainesville, FL.
-Stark eventually wound up hosting the morning show of country station WAKT (Kat Kountry) across town.
+Stark would later host the morning show of country station WAKT (Kat Kountry) across town.
 In December 2006, the Attack Machine moved their show to Birmingham at WYDE.

-The call sign has previously been used for an AM/FM simulcast called "U100" that existed from 1974 to 1976 in Minneapolis-St. Paul.
+The WYOO call sign has previously been used for an AM/FM simulcast called "U100" that existed from 1974 to 1976 in Minneapolis-St. Paul.

+In June 2025, JVC Broadcasting announced its intent to acquire most of Magic Broadcasting's Panama City stations, including WYOO.

+In July 2025, JVC announced that it would flip WYOO to its hot talk "Florida Man Radio" network (originating on WZLB) on August 4, switching to a lineup featuring Bubba the Love Sponge, Markley Van Camp and Robbins, and Shannon Burke.
+WYOO's current morning host Brian Rust will also join the network as a morning host.

 On-air hosts

-Current notable on-air hosts include Clyde Lewis, Mark Levin, Rick and Bubba, Alex Jones, Sean Hannity, Michael Savage, and George Noory.
+During the station's last years as News Talk 100.1, notable programming included Clyde Lewis, Mark Levin, Rick and Bubba, Alex Jones, Sean Hannity, Michael Savage, and George Noory.

-Notable former programming includes The Attack Machine, Imus in the Morning, Rush Limbaugh, Dr. Dean Edell, Rob Stark, Doc Washburn, Mike Gallagher, Michael Medved, Dr. Laura, and G. Gordon Liddy.
+Notable former programming included Imus in the Morning, Rush Limbaugh, Dr. Dean Edell, Rob Stark, Mike Gallagher, Michael Medved, Dr. Laura, and G. Gordon Liddy.